jacob-ebey/vite-plugin-react-use-cache/packages/vite-plugin-react-use-cache/README.md

 - `useCachePlugin(): Plugin` — Vite plugin, call in your Vite config.
 No options required for the basic use case.
 - `provideCache(cacheImpl, fn)` — Run `fn` with the provided cache implementation available to the RSC runtime and route modules.
 - `cacheLife(value)` — Set the cache lifetime for the current scope.
+- `cacheTag(tag)` — Associate the current cached scope (data function or component with `"use cache"`) with an arbitrary tag string for later invalidation.
+- `revalidateTag(tag)` — Invalidate all cached entries associated with `tag` (and any tags they reference) causing subsequent calls to recompute.

 ## Contributing